-Networks are a group of interconnected people.
-They are a creative and innovative way of organizing around a common purpose, where members collaborate as peers based on the principles of reciprocity (exchange for mutual benefit).
-They are highly relational, characterised by a culture of sharing, trust, and respect between members.
-They are adaptive and thrive where they make an impact in relation to the network’s purpose, so they are not ‘for ever’ but time-limited to their purpose and impact.
+Networks are a group of people who collaborate on a shared purpose.
+The purpose can be to learn together, to deliver something together, to campaign together.
+Networks are a creative and innovative way of organising to achieve an outcome together, where members collaborate as peers based on the principle of reciprocity (exchange for mutual benefit).
+Networks are highly relational, characterised by a culture of sharing, trust, and respect between members.
+They are adaptive and thrive where they make an impact so they are not ‘for ever’ but time-limited by their purpose and their ability to generate impact (for members, funders and stakeholders).

-Networks are motivated by their purpose and this is internally generated not externally mandated.
+Networks are motivated by their purpose.
+This purpose is internally generated not externally mandated.
 Knowledge is shared rapidly within the network although this is not always visible externally.
-Networks size, membership, depth of internal organisation vary considerably from small informal learning networks through to organised advocacy networks lobbying to meet member needs.
+Networks size, membership, depth of internal organisation varies considerably from small informal learning networks through to organised advocacy networks lobbying to meet member needs.

 The distinctiveness of networks (Malby and Mervyn 2012 ) lies in: